AhmedSamy16/06-Store-API-Node.js/README.md

 # 06-Store-API-Node.js
-This is project 6/50 of my React Projects series.
+This is project 6/50 of my Node.js Projects series.
 It's a store API applying All CRUD operations with All Errors handled globally.

 GET  /api/v1/products/ returns the first 10 products in the DB.